 As a starting point, it’s worth noting that the bathroom’s size should ideally be large enough for wheelchair users to gain entry and move around with ease.
 In some cases, this will mean extending the door to around 88.5-100cm.
 When it comes to choosing the right bathroom furniture, we have a range of suite items developed to make life easier; low-level shower trays, high toilets, and accessible shower enclosures will all create a practical, independent experience for those with mobility issues.

 What do you need to Consider when Creating Bathrooms for the Elderly and Disabled User?

 What Aids are Needed and What Help is There?

-Usually bathroom adaption will begin with the basics, such as grab rails, slip-resistant flooring solutions and bath seats.
-Grab rails are the items that are a must for an elderly persons bathroom, and there is a huge selection available.
-They prevent a person losing balance and subsequently slipping as well as making moving much simpler i.e. from sitting to standing.
-They also aren’t terrifically expensive, beginning at around £5 and going up to around £40.
+Usually, a bathroom adaption will begin with the basics, such as grab rails, slip-resistant flooring solutions, and bath seats.
+Grab rails are a must for an elderly person’s bathroom, and there is a huge selection available.
+They prevent a person losing balance and subsequently slipping as well as making moving much simpler, i.e. from sitting to standing.
+Grab rails aren’t terrifically expensive, beginning at around £5 and going up to around £40.
 The most important thing about a grab rail is that it is both positioned and affixed safely.

 Small Changes you can Make

 There are ways in which an elderly person’s bathroom can have improved safety, whilst not making a huge difference to the person’s life.
 For example, the simple installation of an extractor fan.
 This will remove steam more quickly resulting in a reduced risk of slipping.
 It will cost very little but make a big difference in the usability of the room.